ezsystems/ezcs/README.rst

 Installation
 ============

-This standard must be placed inside PHPCodeSniffer's "Standards" directory aside the built-in one like:
+This standard must be placed as "ezcs" inside PHPCodeSniffer's "Standards" directory aside the built-in one like:

 * PEAR
 * PHPCS